-Well, what is Jesus' response to this second temptation of the devil?
-Jesus' response to the devil is found in verse 7 of Matthew 4: Jesus said unto him, It is written again...now here He is.
-He's quoting the Scripture to the devil....
-Thou shalt not tempt the Lord thy God.
-Deuteronomy chapter 6 and verse 16 is where He's quoting from.
+What is Jesus' response to this second temptation of the devil?
+Jesus' response to the devil is found in Matthew 4:7.
+Jesus said unto him, It is written again, Thou shalt not tempt the Lord thy God.
+Deuteronomy 6:16 is where He is quoting from.

-Well, what do we learn about this second testing of Christ?
-We learn that Satan does not want us to trust the Lord our God.
-The second temptation to throw Himself down from the temple pinnacle...
-Jesus was given this temptation....
+What do we learn about this second testing of Christ?
+We learn that Satan does not want us to trust the Lord, our God.
+The second temptation to throw Himself down from the temple pinnacle, Jesus was given this temptation.
 Satan wants us to tempt God by doing what He never really told us to do and then to foolishly think that God will step in to protect us.
-Now, God wants us to simply trust Him and do that which is right, leaving the results with God.
+God wants us to simply trust Him and do that which is right, leaving the results with God.
 Thou shalt not tempt the Lord thy God, the Scripture says.

-Well, the third temptation...
-Matthew chapter 4, verses 8-9, talks about this, and it says, 8Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the glory of them; 9And saith unto him, All these things will I give thee, if thou wilt fall down and worship me.
-Well, Jesus didn't need the immediate attainment of His spiritual goal of making the entire world His own kingdom of peace and love.
-Christ's answer to Satan was, Get thee hence, Matthew chapter 4 and verse 10.
+The third temptation, Matthew 4:8-9 talks about this, and it says again: 8Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the glory of them; 9And saith unto him, All these things will I give thee, if thou wilt fall down and worship me.
+Jesus didn't need the immediate attainment of this spiritual goal, making the entire world His own kingdom of peace and love.
+Christ's answer to Satan was, Get thee hence, Matthew 4:10.
 Once again, he quotes Deuteronomy 10:20.
 What can we learn from the third testing of Christ?
 Satan does not want us to worship God alone.
-Now, in this third temptation, we see that Satan wants us to worship and honor him in order to achieve a higher position or station in life.
-It makes no difference what you have... money, gold, silver, whatever.
-Satan wants to give you that.
-Satan will do anything he can to get you to worship him, but believers must never bow down to anything or anyone except the Lord our God.
+In this third temptation, we see that Satan wants us to worship and honor him in order to achieve a higher position or station in life.
+It makes no difference what you have - money, gold, silver, whatever - Satan wants to give you that.
+Satan will do anything he can to get you to worship Him, but believers must never bow down to anything or anyone except the Lord our God.
 He alone deserves and demands our wholehearted allegiance.
 We must never seek to advance ourselves at the cost of abandoning God and that which is right.